Flow views and infinite interval exchange transformations for recognizable substitutions: Self-similar tilings, S-adic sequences and fusion tilings of

 \subsection{Tilings of $\R$}

 Self-similar and fusion tilings of $\R$ are suspensions of substitution and S-adic systems, respectively, and in this case it is the first return map to a transversal that is conjugate to the IIET.
-The height function is given by a choice lengths of the tiles, and to compare their systems they need to be normalized.
-The right eigenvector controls the measure and cannot be changed.
-In the symbolic case we already have that $\vec{r}$ is a probability and the length vector is all ones.
-Thus for the natural lengths we should choose the left eigenvector for which $\vec{l}\cdot\vec{r} = 1$.
-Flow views below are scaled properly.
+The height function for the suspension is given by a vector $\vec{l}$ of lengths for the tiles.
+We will denote by $\vec{r}$ the right eigenvector for $\lambda$ that is a probability vector.
+To compare two tiling systems given by different length vectors we follow \cite{ClarkSadunSize} and normalize them by requiring that $\vec{l}\cdot\vec{r} = 1$ for each length vector.

+In the next few examples we choose a few substitutions and compare approximations to the flow views of their transversals with unit length versus natural length tiles.
+We briefly discuss what dynamical features appear to be visible.

-\begin{example} Figure \ref{fig:ARnaturallengthflowview} shows the flow views for the tribonacci substitution ($A\to AB, \, B \to AC, \, C \to A$) first as unit tiles and then as its suspension using the normalized natural tile lengths.
+\begin{example} Figure \ref{fig:ARnaturallengthflowview} shows the flow views for the tribonacci substitution ($A\mapsto AB, \, B \mapsto AC, \, C \mapsto A$) first as unit tiles and then as its suspension using the normalized natural tile lengths.

-Any appropriately scaled suspensions over the tribonacci substitution are topologically conjugate to one another as tiling flows \cite{ClarkSadunSize}.
-The conjugacy is non-local, exemplifying the fact that tiling flows do not have a Curtis-Lyndon-Hedlund theorem. \exend \end{example}
+From \cite{ClarkSadunSize} we know that any appropriately scaled suspensions over the tribonacci substitution are topologically conjugate to one another as tiling flows.
+Inspection of the flow views supports this notion: moving the vertical line at the origin to the right or left, which corresponds to shifting in the tiling space, produces changes that appear to be fairly well controlled and so a conjugacy seems possible.
+The conjugacy is non-local \cite{ClarkSadunSize}, exemplifying the fact that tiling flows do not have a Curtis-Hedlund-Lyndon theorem. \exend \end{example}